gtrabanco/sloth_marketplace/README.md

 fi
 ```

-Multiline conditionals should have `then` in a new line at the same level of the if.
+Multiple conditionals should have `then` in a new line at the same level of the if.

 In comparisons use of `[[` is preferred over `[`.